 5.2 You can submit a change request up to 28 days before the first course day.
 (Not to be confused with cancellation, see article 9.)
 Your request will only be granted if the service providers involved in the course approve your request.
-In addition to the organiser, also think of the teachers and the accommodation manager.
+In addition to the organiser, also think of the teachers,. the cook and the accommodation manager.

 Article 6 – Changes by the organizer

 6.1 Circumstances may require the programme to be adjusted before or during the course.
 (Changes made necessary by the Covid-19 pandemic are included in this.)
 The adjustments may, for example (but not exclusively), mean a change of location, or that repertoire and/or line-up is changed from what was indicated in the publication.
 The organiser will of course do her best to limit any adverse consequences for you (and your partner).

 6.2 The organiser may, if really necessary, change the agreement on an important point.
 In that case you, the participant/partner, are entitled to a refund of (the already paid part of) the participation costs or a proportional part thereof if the course is already partially over.
 If you wish to exercise your right to a refund, please notify the organiser within 24 hours of being notified of the change.
 Tip: do that by e-mail, then it will be in black and white which makes it clearer for everyone.